 The knowledge axis links education, research and practice through a natural flow

 At NewSUND there are no boring corridors.
-Students and researchers will be able to walk in an experiential and social context between classrooms, break areas, meeting places and study zones from north to south in the so-called "Knowledge Axis", and along the way have varying views of the landscape outside, drawn in by large windows.
+Students and researchers move between classrooms, break areas, meeting places and study zones from north to south in the so-called "Knowledge Axis", enjoying beautiful views of the landscape outside, which are drawn in through large windows.

-The laboratories of the departments are located to the west, the offices of the departments in the middle and a varied corridor with teaching rooms and break and rest areas to the east, which is wide enough to accommodate the human flow of the Knowledge Axis.
-SUND's laboratories link directly to OUH's laboratories to the south.
+To the west are the institutes' laboratories, in the centre office areas and to the east a varied corridor with teaching rooms and break and lounge areas that is wide enough to accommodate the human flow in the Knowledge Axis.
+SUND's laboratories are directly connected to OUH's laboratories to the south.

 The architecture builds a bridge between SDU and OUH and gives space to nature

-A wide building body is placed in the extension of the Department of Molecular Medicine (building OU41) and at the level of SDU's living room level, which corresponds to Level 2 of NytSUND.
-The building will hover one storey above the ground, allowing a crossing of the Killerup Rende that interferes as little as possible with the natural environment and also allows unhindered passage under the building throughout its entire length.
+A wide building body is placed as an extension of the Department of Molecular Medicine and at the same level as SDU's ground floor, which corresponds to Level 2 in NytSUND.
+The building will float one storey above ground level, allowing for a crossing of Killerup Rende that interferes as little as possible with nature and otherwise allows unhindered passage under the building throughout its entire extent.

 This provides space on the ground for outdoor activities in the green as well as a covered bicycle and car parking.